+When $\Omega$ is a smooth strictly $m$-pseudoconvex domain, the boundary data is smooth and the measure $\mu$ has a smooth positive density, S. Li proved in \cite{Li04} that the Dirichlet problem has a unique smooth solution.

+Later Z. Blocki introduced in \cite{Bl05} the notion of weak solution for the Hessian equation and solved the Dirichlet problem for the homogenuous complex Hessian equation.
+When $\mu = f \lambda_{2n}$ has a continuous density $f \in C^0(\bar \Omega)$, M. Charabati solved the Dirichlet problem (\ref{eq:DirPb}) in \cite{Ch16a} using the Perron method and gave a precise control of the modulus of continuity of the solution in terms of the moduli of continuity of the data $(f,g)$.

+When $\mu = f \lambda_{2n}$ has a density $ f \in L^p (\Omega)$ with $p > n\slash m$, S. Dinew and S. Ko\l odziej proved in \cite{DK14} that the Dirichlet problem (\ref{eq:DirPb}) has a continuous solution.
+Assuming $g$ is Hölder continuous, N.C.
+Nguyen \cite{N14} proved that the solution is Hölder continuous under and additional condition on the growth of $f$ at the boundary and M. Charabati \cite{Ch16b} proved the Hölder continuity in the general case $ f \in L^p (\Omega)$ with $p > n\slash m$.

-When $g = 0$ and $\mu$ is a positive Borel measure on $\Omega$, the Dirichlet problem is much more difficult.
+When $\mu$ is a {\bf more general} positive Borel measure on $\Omega$ and $g$ is a continuous boundary datum, the Dirichlet problem is much more difficult.
 A necessary condition for the existence of a solution to (\ref{eq:DirPb}) is the existence of a subsolution.

-For the complex Monge-Amp\`ere equation, S. Ko\l odziej proved that if the Dirichlet problem (\ref{eq:DirPb}) has a bounded subsolution, then it has a bounded solution (\cite{Kol95}).
+For the complex Monge-Amp\`ere equation, S. Ko\l odziej proved in \cite{Kol95} that if the Dirichlet problem (\ref{eq:DirPb}) has a bounded subsolution, then it has a bounded solution.
 The same result for the Hessian equation was proved by N. C. Nguyen in \cite{N13}.

-The particular case of the Dirichlet problem (\ref{eq:DirPb}) we are interested in can be formulated as follows.